-USCG has set up requirements for ships with ballast tanks trading with exclusive economic zones of the U.S. to install water ballast treatment systems as follows: (1) ballast capacity $1,500-5,000m^3$ -first drydock after January 1, 2014; and (2) ballast capacity above $5,000m^3$ -first drydock after January 1, 2016.
-All our vessels have ballast capacities over $5,000m^3$, and those of our vessels trading in the U.S. will have to install water ballast treatment plants at their first drydock after January 1, 2016.
+USCG has set up requirements for ships constructed before December 1, 2013 with ballast tanks trading with exclusive economic zones of the U.S. to install water ballast treatment systems as follows: (1) ballast capacity 1,500-5,000m3-first scheduled drydock after January 1, 2014; and (2) ballast capacity above 5,000m3-first scheduled drydock after January 1, 2016.
+All our vessels have ballast capacities over 5,000m3, and those of our vessels trading in the U.S. will have to install water ballast treatment plants at their first drydock after January 1, 2016.